petebachant/petebachant.github.io/_posts/2024-11-11-office-repro.markdown

 [generated and stored a token in our local config](https://github.com/calkit/calkit/?tab=readme-ov-file#cloud-integration).

-In order to follow rule number 1, we are going to treat our project's repository, or "repo", as the place to store everything.
+In order to follow rule number 1, we are going to treat our project's repository, or "repo," as the place to store everything.
-That's right,
-any file that has anything to do with our work on this project goes in the repo.
+Any file that has anything to do with our work on this project goes in the repo.
 This will save us time later because there will be no question about where to look for stuff, because the answer is: in the repo.